Things to do

 There are so many reasons for giving a car-free break in the Lakes a spin.
 And it is not just the feel-good green credentials of reducing traffic and pollution.
-Step from behind the steering wheel, pull on your coat and hop on an open-top bus, electric bike, train or
+Step from behind the steering wheel, pull on your coat and hop on an open-top bus, electric bike, train or lake cruise and you’ll see a completely different side to this beautiful and tranquil part of the world.
+And with the region being a leading public transport hub, we know you’ll find it much easier than you may first think.

 Not only can you enjoy the peace of the Lake District in her full splendour when you are car-free, but there are practical benefits too.

-Switching from car to rail, for example, means you can also pack so much more into your visit, which is especially smart if you’re planning a short break, where you can soak up
+Switching from car to rail, for example, means you can also pack so much more into your visit, which is especially smart if you’re planning a short break, where you can soak up some of the very best that the Lake District has to offer quickly.

 Going car-free gives you more time to drink in the spectacular views too, rather than being stuck behind the wheel.
 What could be better than taking in the scenery from an open-top bus or lake cruise?
 Plus, the whole party can enjoy the Lake District’s famed hospitality, without having to nominate a driver.

 This September we’re pleased to bring you 7 alternative car-free holidays in the Lake District.
-From delving into the heart of the Lakes to take in some of the most iconic Lakeland scenery and attractions to discovering the region’s little-known coastal scenery.
+From delving into the heart of the Lakes to take in some of the most iconic Lakeland scenery and attractions to discover the region’s little-known coastal scenery.

 Choosing to stay in one of the region’s principal towns, such as Ambleside or Keswick, is a great way to kick back and relax without a car.
 No worries about parking or traffic.

 For an ‘everything on your doorstep’ car-free break, try staying in and around Windermere, Staveley, Oxenholme and Kendal, as these areas all have train stations.
 Penrith, Brampton and Carlisle have train stations giving you easy access to Keswick and the North Lakes.
-Depending on how much onward travel you are happy to undertake, you can
+Depending on how much onward travel you are happy to undertake, you can choose to stay local to these station towns or take a taxi to a nearby village.

 Windermere is the most popular car-free gateway into the Lake District, bringing visitors into the Lakes from London in around 2-hours with Virgin Trains.
 Windermere also has a direct line to Manchester Airport and Manchester rail network.
 The famous 555/556 bus from Windermere train station takes a gorgeous route along the shore of Windermere to the lake head and Ambleside in the heart of the Lakes.
 The excellent Stagecoach hub at Windermere train station also connects passengers with popular areas like Coniston and Grasmere, for if you want to explore further afield, without a car.